If you’re thinking about getting Nigerian Dwarf goats, then it’s a good idea to identify your purpose for getting goats first.

-Are you thinking about getting some Nigerian Dwarf goats as a homestead addition?
-I think new goat owners sometimes jump in and buy too many goats of the wrong kind when getting started.
-Then they quickly become overwhelmed or disappointed, and end up selling their goats rather than enjoying them.
+New goat owners sometimes jump in and buy too many goats of the wrong type or breed when getting started.
+Then, they become overwhelmed or disappointed and end up selling their goats rather than enjoying them.

-A better approach is to carefully identify your main purpose for wanting Nigerian Dwarf goats, and then purchase a couple of high-quality goat kids that will allow you to ease into goat ownership.
-Typically, that means starting with doelings or young wethers, rather than does or bucks.
-If you have fun and enjoy those first goats as they grow, then you can always expand the herd later.
-The breed is very prolific.
+A better approach is to carefully identify your main purpose for owning goats.
+Then, purchase a couple of high-quality goats that satisfy that purpose.
+This allows you to ease into goat ownership with less stress.
+If you have fun and enjoy your first goats, then you can always expand the herd later.

-Goats are herd creatures, so they always need a companion.
-I won’t sell a single animal unless they are going to a home where there are already companion goats or other animals.
-So, the first thing to realize is that you will need some combination of at least two, unless the goat is intended as a companion to another species (such as horse, lama, etc.).
+Goats are herd creatures, so they need a companion or they become quite unhappy.
+Therefore, you will need some combination of at least two unless the goat is intended as a companion to another species such as a horse or llama.

-If Nigerian Dwarves are wanted for pets, then purchasing a couple of young wethers (neutered males) makes a lot of sense.
-Wethers have none of the hormonal issues of does or bucks, and if well socialized, make the sweetest, friendliest goat pets around.
-Breeders typically have excess wethers every year, so they are very affordable (around $100 each).
-By picking them up young just after weaning or as bottle babies, you can ensure that they are well socialized as they grow up.
+Even the best breeders have excess wethers available every year, so they are very affordable at around $100 each.
+By picking them up young after weaning or as bottle babies, you can ensure that they are well socialized as they grow up.

-For those wanting the incredible milk produced by Nigerian Dwarves, then purchasing two good quality doelings might make sense.
-Again, by bringing them home just after weaning or as bottle babies, you can ensure that they are well socialized as they grow, and you will have time to learn to care for them before needing to learn about breeding, kidding, and milking.
-However, many of the quality doelings from great milking lines are reserved months before they are born, so it’s a good idea to get on a reservation list early.
-The downside of this approach is that you will have to wait at least a year and maybe two while they grow up before getting that terrific milk.
+For those wanting the incredible milk produced by Nigerian Dwarf goats, then purchasing two good quality doelings might make sense.
+By bringing them home just after weaning or as bottle babies, you can ensure that they are well socialized as they grow.
+Additionally, you will have time to learn to care for them before needing to learn about breeding, freshening, and milking.

-Another approach for those wanting the milk immediately, is to purchase a doe in milk and her doeling.
-This gives you the benefit of immediate milk without having to deal with breeding and kidding right away.
-You will have to learn how to milk and care for the mature doe, but you also get milk and the benefits that go with raising your own doeling.
-Finding a doe and doeling from great milking lines can be difficult, so this is an strategy that sometimes takes time to execute.
+For those wanting the milk immediately, one approach is to purchase a doe in milk and her doeling.
+This gives you the benefit of immediate milk without having to deal with breeding and freshening right away.
+You will still have to learn how to milk and care for the mature doe, but will enjoy the benefits that go along with raising your own doeling.
+Finding a doe and doeling for sale from great milking lines can be difficult, so this is a strategy that may take time to execute.

-I don’t recommend starting with a buck.
-Bucks don’t make good pets, are very smelly during mating season, have some atrocious habits (as judged by humans), and don’t make milk.
+I usually don’t recommend starting with a buck.
+Bucks don’t make milk, are not good pets, smell awful during mating season, and have some atrocious habits (as judged by humans).
 Unless you are absolutely sure that you want to breed Nigerian Dwarf goats, I wouldn’t start with a buck.
-Even if you do want to get into breeding, I would recommend getting a buckling – so that you can learn to love him as he grows and before he becomes fragrant.
+Even if you do want to get into breeding, I recommend getting a buckling (young intact male goat); so that you can learn to love each other as he grows and before he becomes “fragrant.”